ggcarrots/python-carrots/source/install.rst

     ~$ python3.6 -m venv workshops

 This creates a directory ``workshops``.
 This is your virtual environment.
-Right now it's still incative.
+Right now it's still inactive.

 To activate it on Windows write: